 Since 1949, China has had only six female members on the 25-member Politburo.

 While the government officially supports gender equality, large disparities in political representation remain.
-In 2016, female membership in the CCP was only one quarter of total party membership.
+In 2017, female membership in the CCP was roughly one quarter of total party membership.
 Similarly, only 24.9 percent of representatives in the 13th session of the National People’s Congress hosted in 2018 were women.
 No woman has ever sat on China’s Politburo Standing Committee, nor has any woman ever held the presidency.
 Since 1949, China has had only six female members on the 25-member Politburo.2

 Beijing has introduced some measures to encourage greater political participation among women.
 With assistance from the United Nations, the All-China Women’s Federation supported training programs on leadership and political participation for rural women from 2011 to 2015.